LatestEval: Addressing Data Contamination in Language Model Evaluation through Dynamic and Time-Sensitive Test

-Now we compute the perplexity of the validation set of the three existing reading comprehension benchmarks SQuAD v2 \cite{rajpurkar2018know}, BoolQ \cite{clark2019boolq}, QuAC \cite{choi2018quac} and compare them to LatestEval.
+Now we compute the perplexity of the validation set on the three existing reading comprehension benchmarks SQuADv2 \cite{rajpurkar2018know}, BoolQ \cite{clark2019boolq}, QuAC \cite{choi2018quac} and compare them to LatestEval.
 We involve five foundation models here: \texttt{opt-350m}, \texttt{opt-1.3b} \cite{zhang2022opt}, \texttt{Llama-7b}, \texttt{Llama-13b}, and \texttt{Llama-30b} \cite{touvron2023llama}.
-OPT models are run with full precision and Llama models are run with fp16.
+OPT models are run with fp32 and others are run with fp16.
 We make sure the input texts of each benchmark have the same length so that we can obtain a fair comparison.

 \textbf{Results.} As shown in Figure \ref{fig:contamination}, the perplexities of BoolQ and QuAC are very close to \texttt{wikitext} and are significantly lower than freshly created Wiki content across all language models.
 This reflects clear memorisation of language models on test examples in these two benchmarks, and thus can be considered as a signal of data contamination.
 The perplexities of SQuADv2 are divergent, which has a rather high perplexity and is close to freshly created Wiki texts on small models such as \texttt{llama-7b} and \texttt{opt}s.
 The perplexity decreases significantly on larger models such as \texttt{llama-13b,30b}.
 Based on this observation, we believe test examples in SQuADv2 were not memorised by small models but the extent of being contaminated increases with model scale.
 At last, we find a clear trend that LatestEval constantly has a perplexity very close to or even higher than fresh Wiki text, which shows that models have no prior knowledge of our constructed benchmark and thus have considerably less contamination risk.